Dodgers Celebrate World Series Victory With Parade And Stadium Celebration

 Date

-(MENAFN- Live Mint) LOS ANGELES (AP) - The Los Angeles Dodgers celebrated their eighth World Series championship with a downtown parade and a Stadium gathering featuring Shohei Ohtani and other star players on Friday.
+LOS ANGELES: The Los Angeles Dodgers celebrated their eighth World Series championship with a downtown parade and a Stadium gathering featuring Shohei Ohtani and other star players on Friday.

 Seven double-decker buses filled with players, their families and the coaching staff rolled to the start in front of City Hall.
 Manager Dave Roberts hoisted the Commissioner's Trophy.